lucasvegamazzoni/JWST-emission-lines-to-classify-galaxies/README.md

 Python, matplotlib, numpy, astropy

 ## Results
-See `example_plot.pdf` for sample output showing galaxy classification on the BPT diagram.
+See `JWST-emission-lines-to-classify-galaxies.pdf` for sample output showing galaxy classification on the BPT diagram.